PhotonicGluon/Excalibur/website/docs/authentication.md

 The parameters of the HMAC are as follows:

 -   The method is the HTTP method (e.g., GET, POST, PUT, DELETE), in ALL CAPS.
 -   The path is the path of the request.
 -   The timestamp is the current time in seconds since the Unix epoch.
 -   The nonce is a random 16 byte value, expressed as a hex string.
-- The `tail` is either
-  - an empty string if the request does not have a body (e.g., GET requests) or does not specify `X-Encrypt: true`; or
-  - the ExEF footer of the request body if the request has a body (e.g., POST requests) **and** specifies `X-Encrypt: true`

-The HMAC is of the message `{METHOD} {PATH} {TIMESTAMP} {NONCE} {TAIL}` using the SRP master key as the key, and using SHA-256 as the hash function.
+The HMAC is of the message `{METHOD} {PATH} {TIMESTAMP} {NONCE}` using the SRP master key as the key, and using SHA-256 as the hash function.

 This header's value is `{NONCE} {TIMESTAMP} {HMAC}`, where `HMAC` is a hex string.
 The HMAC is provided in a header `X-SRP-HMAC`.

+> [!NOTE] Why Not Include the Body?
+> The body of the message need not be included in the HMAC calculation since it is already verified by the encryption:
+>
+> -   If the request does not include a body, then there is already nothing to check;
+> -   If the request does include a body, the body _should_ be encrypted using AES-GCM, which authenticates the data sent.
+Since the data sent uses the secret master key, no malicious actor can spoof the data; thus no need to check.